 Our reputation for leading successful climbs on Mt.
 Everest is unsurpassed.
-Of the few thousand people to stand atop Everest, well over 270 of them have been with an Alpine Ascents expedition.
-With a 20-plus year history of summit success, we’ve grown with the mountain, honing our logistics, technologies and adapting to maintain our mantra of providing quality, safe and successful expeditions.
+Of the few thousand people to stand atop Everest, over 300 of them have been with an Alpine Ascents expedition.
+With a 25+ year history of summit success, we’ve grown with the mountain, honing our logistics and technologies, and adapting to maintain our mantra of providing quality, safe, and successful expeditions.
 (Learn more about Everest: 2012 Outside Magazine Article on Everest Guiding)

-We look to provide high quality at every leg of the journey, and work hard to improve every season.
-Be it experienced guides, veteran Sherpa, cook staff and menu plans, dining tent, oxygen amounts, Base Camp facilities or climber-to-guide ratios, we review every detail with great care.
+We look to provide high quality at every leg of the journey and work hard to improve every season.
+Be it experienced guides, veteran Sherpa, cook staff, menu plans, dining tent, oxygen amounts, Base Camp facilities, or climber-to-guide ratios, we review every detail with great care.
 We encourage you to compare us (and our recent statistics) to other guide services.

-The numbers speak for themselves, with over twenty years of success, even in years when other groups were unable to summit.
-For more about success on Everest see: “Why Climb With a Professional Mountain Guide“.
+The numbers speak for themselves, with over 20 years of success, even in years when other groups were unable to summit.
+For more about success on Everest see: “Why Climb With a Professional Mountain Guide.”

-Our history tells the story, as we always try to err on the conservative side when making decisions, The foundation of our goal – to be as safe as possible – is based on our team philosophy.
-Groups of climbers, guides and Sherpa working together to make decisions and assist when minimize risk for climbers.
-Whether adjusting oxygen tanks, looking for a lost glove or fixing broken sunglasses, the support of those groups can turn these potential nightmares on a mountain into manageable difficulties.
+Our history tells the story, as we always try to err on the conservative side when making decisions.
+The foundation of our goal – to be as safe as possible – is based on our team philosophy.
+Groups of climbers, guides, and Sherpa working together to make decisions and assist climbers minimizes risk.
+Whether adjusting oxygen tanks, looking for a lost glove, or fixing broken sunglasses, the support of those groups can turn these potential nightmares on a mountain into manageable difficulties.
 We never felt that the idea of one person being solely linked to another for support gave a climber the best chances of a safe and successful expedition.
 In fact, we see many groups who strayed from this idea and returned to the concept of more supported expeditions.

-During our 1992 expedition, twelve people summitted and in 1993 eight people stood with us on top of the world.
-Our 1994 expedition was marked by ten successful summiters, with Peter Athans attaining the summit for his fourth time, a record for Western climbers at the time.
+During our 1992 expedition, 12 people summited, and in 1993, eight people stood with us on top of the world.
+Our 1994 expedition was marked by 10 successful summiters, with Peter Athans attaining the summit for his fourth time, a record for western climbers at the time.

 From 1997 to 1999, our guides were involved in high-altitude research; our team worked in conjunction with the Boston Museum of Science in the installation of GPS equipment designed to measure the increasing height of Everest.
 Our 2000 Everest expedition was certainly one of our finest teams, led by Vern Tejas and Willi Prittie, who extended our unsurpassed safety record.

 Seventeen team members reached the summit in 2002, and 2003 saw 14 members step atop the world.
-In 2004, 17 climbers – 100% of the guided climbers who left Base Camp – summitted.
+In 2004, 17 climbers – 100% of the guided climbers who left Base Camp – summited.

 In 2005, during one of the most difficult poor-weather years to date, 15 climbers reached the summit.
 In 2006, 13 climbers reached the top on May 20 and our 2007 team saw 21 climbers reach the top.
 Our 2008 team saw our biggest success to date, with 24 team members reaching the summit.
 In 2009, 21 members of our expedition summited.
 And 2010 saw 17 members reach the summit!

-In 2011, our tenth straight summit year, 16 team members reached the summit of Everest and three went on to climb Lhotse less than 24 hours later for the first time in history: Expedition leader and guide Garrett Madison, along with climber Tom Halliday and guide Michael Horst, continued on to the summit of Lhotse after returning to the South Col. These three climbers are the first people ever to stand on top of two 8,000-meter peaks in a 24-hour period.
+In 2011, our 10th straight summit year, 16 team members reached the summit of Everest and three went on to climb Lhotse less than 24 hours later for the first time in history.
+Expedition leader and guide Garrett Madison, along with climber Tom Halliday and guide Michael Horst, continued on to the summit of Lhotse after returning to the South Col. These three climbers are the first people ever to stand on top of two 8,000 m peaks in a 24-hour period.